Monitoring prostate cancer

 You may have active surveillance if you are diagnosed with localised prostate cancer that may never need treatment.
 Localised prostate cancer means that the cancer is contained completely within the prostate gland.
 Active surveillance means that you usually go to the hospital for regular appointments.

 You have blood tests every few months to monitor your levels of a protein called prostate specific antigen (PSA).
 You also have regular digital rectal examinations.
+In some hospitals you may have yearly MRI scans.
 After the first year of surveillance you have samples of prostate tissue (biopsies) taken.
 If any of these tests show that the cancer is starting to grow, your doctor will advise you to have treatment.
-They may recommend either surgery to remove the prostate gland or radiotherapy.
-Some people have hormone therapy as well as radiotherapy.
+They may recommend surgery to remove the prostate gland or radiotherapy or hormone therapy.
+Some men have hormone therapy as well as radiotherapy.
 These treatments aim to try to cure your prostate cancer.

 Doctors use watchful waiting for locally advanced or metastatic prostate cancer that has grown too far to cure but is not causing symptoms.
 Locally advanced cancer means that the cancer has spread outside the prostate gland.
 Metastatic prostate cancer means the cancer has spread to other parts of the body.

 Watchful waiting may also be used if you have prostate cancer that is completely contained within the prostate but causing no symptoms and you have other medical problems that mean you can't have surgery or radiotherapy.

 Generally, watchful waiting involves fewer tests than active surveillance.
 You still have regular appointments, blood tests and rectal examinations.
 But you are less likely to have regular prostate biopsies.